harrisonwr/Cheatsheet/ROS.md

 # install this if you want to go through the tutorial
 $ sudo apt-get install ros-indigo-ros-tutorials

-# install rqt
+# install rqt individually
-$ sudo apt-get install ros-indigo-rqt
+# $ sudo apt-get install ros-indigo-rqt
-$ sudo apt-get install ros-indigo-rqt-common-plugins
+# $ sudo apt-get install ros-indigo-rqt-common-plugins

-# we want to install ros-ingigo-turtlesim.
+# since we want to install ros-ingigo-turtlesim for going through the tutorial,
-# If you have not install rqt yet, put ros-indigo-rqt and ros-indigo-rqt-common-plugins
+# we can install all the rqt related plugins all at once
 $ sudo apt-get install ros-indigo-rqt ros-indigo-rqt-common-plugins ros-indigo-turtlesim

 ```